johanhelsing/bevy_pkv/README.md

 It's currently using sled + bincode for storage, I'm not sure if that's the best choice, but it will do for now.

+It currently creates a single global key value store when the plugin is initialized.

 ## TODO

 - Wasm implementation based on localstorage api